kakao/buffalo/README.md

 # Buffalo
-Buffalo is a production-ready open source which fast and scalable.
-Buffalo maximizes performance by effectively using system resources even on low-spec machines.
-The implementation is optimized for CPU and SSD, but it also shows good performance with GPU accelerator.
-Buffalo is one of the recommender system libraries developed by Kakao and has been reliably used for various Kakao services.
+Buffalo is a fast and scalable production-ready open source project for recommender systems.
+Buffalo effectively utilizes system resources, enabling high performance even on low-spec machines.
+The implementation is optimized for CPU and SSD.
+Even so, it shows good performance with GPU accelerator, too.
+Buffalo, developed by Kakao, has been reliably used in production for various Kakao services.

 Documentation: link here